someparty/someparty/source/store/under-the-circumstances.html.markdown

 **Is it safe to order these online?**

-The online store is hosted by Discogs and Paypal handles the credit card transactions.
-Some Party never touches the card numbers, so everything's entirely PCI compliant if that means anything to you.
+The online store is hosted by Bandcamp and they handle the credit card or PayPal transactions.
+Some Party never touches the card numbers, so everything's entirely PCI compliant (if that means anything to you).

 <div class="tc dib mv3">
  <a href="https://someparty.bandcamp.com/" target="_blank" class="bn ttu link white bg-purple dim f4 ph4 pv3 lh-copy h2">So... anyone want a tape?</a>